-Jorah LaFleur, WITS Coordinator, is a writer/performer who performs on stage as a spoken word poet, actor, emcee, ceremonial officiant, and workshop facilitator.
-She has been hosting the Eugene Poetry Slam at Tsunami Books for the last eight years.
-Jorah believes that spoken word poetry can be an inestimably powerful tool for young people as they explore their burgeoning identities and linguistic skills.
-Jorah obtained her B.A. from the Evergreen State College in Olympia WA, where she worked for several years with a non-profit organization that serves incarcerated youth.
+Jorah LaFleur, WITS Coordinator & Teaching Artist, is a writer/performer who enjoys wearing many different hats.
+She finds herself on stage as a spoken word poet, event emcee, and actor.
+For over a decade (2006 to 2019), she ran the Eugene Poetry Slam.
+Jorah believes that spoken word poetry can be an inestimably powerful tool for young people as they explore their evolving identities and linguistic skills.
+Jorah obtained her B.A. from the Evergreen State College in Olympia WA, where she worked for several years with the nonprofit Gateways For Incarcerated Youth.
 She also worked as a paraeducator at Avanti Alternative High School in Olympia, before returning to Oregon in 2006.
-After re-establishing an artistic presence in Eugene, Jorah has continued to give school workshops and performances.
+Jorah has been serving as the lead teaching artist and WITS coordinator for Wordcrafters in Eugene since 2017.

 Leah Velez, Content & Curriculum Coordinator/StoryHelix Coordinator (they/she) is an interdisciplinary teaching artist and writer from Chicago, who loves using improv, and elements from RPGs for immersive learning experiences.
 A former high school teacher, and graduate of the University of Oregon’s MFA program in fiction, Leah is the coordinator of Wordcrafters in Eugene’s StoryHelix, the founder of TeachWriteNow, and when they’re not involved in some kind of storytelling shenanigans, they can be found dancing around the country on their bus with two cats and an amazing partner in crime.